-Masks are no longer mandatory for those who are fully vaccinated!
-We understand that there are many reasons you may prefer to continue wearing masks, and we support your decision.
-We trust that those who have not been fully vaccinated or choose not to be vaccinated will continue to wear a mask while at URV.
+We strongly encourage everyone to wear a mask while at URV, regardless of their vaccination status.
+As we move indoors for winter, we all need to be more aware and cautious.
 We encourage everyone to follow social distancing guidelines.
 If you have any acute respiratory symptoms or other signs of being sick, we ask that you stay home, take care of yourself, and watch the YouTube service.

 Our YFM program is back in action!
 Bring your children with you on Sunday – they will enjoy the expanded program under our new director, Dawn Rees-Blakeman.

-At the Sunday, August 22nd, 11:00 am service and YouTube service, we will look at a condition that has blocked many from spiritual growth.
+At the Sunday, March 27th, 11:00 am service and YouTube service, we will look at Unity’s unique take on Judas Iscariot.